 And 3 bonus tracks of Katy’s last album, Prism.

 I feel interesting.
-I sincerely wished her future direction would be similar with those 3 bonus tracks (“Spiritual”, “It Takes Two”, and “Choose Your Battles”).
+I sincerely wished her future direction would be similar to those 3 bonus tracks (“Spiritual”, “It Takes Two”, and “Choose Your Battles”).
 It was because the best part of Prism was actually 3 bonus tracks of its deluxe version.
 Being much more artistic, the bonus tracks were musically more mature than the rest of cheerful party pop on the main side.
 Katy’s attractive vocal was more stretched with messages.
 I don’t care about the tabloid side, but Katy’s musical chemistry with John Mayer was perfect on “Spiritual”.
 I thought she didn’t include those 3 fantastic songs on the regular version because they were far different with her normal pop-rock music style.
 The majority of fans would be disappointed if Prism was the same direction with bonus tracks, but I thought it would be interesting if she followed the direction of those unknown beautiful songs.
 That would be a truly testing of her evolving musicianship if she did although I loved Katy Perry since her debut (I think she is an unordinary musician).
 She proved that she was amazing with the different style of music with the three bonus songs.
 Whether she would go for it or not, it was all depending on her guts.
-She wouldn’t have nothing to lose after securing halftime of Super Bowl and successful stadium tours.
+She would have nothing to lose after securing halftime of Super Bowl and successful stadium tours.
 Katy’s fifth album would be a safe turning point after phenomenal success if she would change.